 “We are excited to usher in the holidays in such a personal, genuine way,” said Post University President and CEO John L. Hopkins.
 “By capturing the essence of downtown’s history and merging it with the present, families will be able to experience the innocent, magical nature of the holidays their parents and grandparents enjoyed, as we resurrect the tradition of Christmas in downtown Waterbury.”

-On December 7, the wonder and magic of a traditionally decorated storefront returns to grace the building’s interior.
+On December 7, the wonder and magic of a traditionally decorated storefront return to grace the building’s interior.
 The window displays will include marionettes from the original “Grand Old Lady’s” decor while the lobby will merge old themes with new technologies.
 Children will once again meet Santa in the lobby, but Post’s new, state-of-the-art LED wall will serve as Santa’s backdrop, displaying a snowscape outside his workshop window.

 The yuletide events also will involve local Waterbury businesses, including the local theatrical nonprofit, Shakespearience, and Sweet Maria’s bakeshop, owned by Post University alumna Maria Sanchez, who will provide delicious cookies.